ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 1. User Services [**[↑]**](#table-of-content)
 ### 1.1 User on-boarding [**[↑]**](#table-of-content)

-When a Registration Officer or Supervisor logs in to a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
+When a Registration Officer or Supervisor logs in a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or Registration officer to work in offline mode (when the client is not connected to the server).
 #### A. Map registration officers and supervisors to a client machine.
 Initially, a machine will have no users on boarded.
-The first Registration Officer/Supervisor will be on boarded by an Administrator or from the backend.
+The first Registration Officer/Supervisor will be on boarded by an administrator or from the backend.
 Thereafter this Registration Officer/Supervisor can onboard other users.
-1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine
+1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine.
-1. Allow the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data
+1. Allows the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data.
    * Fields selected on the UI include user, status, fingerprints, and irises.
    * The list of users will include only active users.
 The system does not show users who are blacklisted or decommissioned.
    * The list of users do not include users who are already mapped to the machine.